162173 Ryugu: Geological history

 Ryugu formed as part of an asteroid family, belonging either to Eulalia or Polana.
-Those asteroid families are likely fragments of past asteroid collisions.
+Those asteroid families are most likely fragments of past asteroid collisions.
 The large number of boulders on the surface supports a catastrophic disruption of the parent body.
-The parent body of Ryugu likely experienced dehydration due to internal heating and must have formed in an environment without a strong magnetic field.
+The parent body of Ryugu probably experienced dehydration due to internal heating and must have formed in an environment without a strong magnetic field.
 After this catastrophic disruption, part of the surface was reshaped again by the high speed rotation of the asteroid forming the equatorial ridge (Ryujin Dorsum), through internal failure and/or mass wasting.
-The geologically distinct western area ('Western bulge') is likely the result of asymmetrical internal failure.
+The geologically distinct western area ('Western bulge') is probably the result of asymmetrical internal failure.
 It is hoped that surface samples will help to reveal more of the geological history of the asteroid.

+Ryugu is hypothesized to be an extinct comet.

 Characteristics

 Orbit

 Ryugu orbits the Sun at a distance of 0.96–1.41 AU once every 16 months (474 days; semi-major axis of 1.19 AU).
 Its orbit has an eccentricity of 0.19 and an inclination of 6° with respect to the ecliptic.
 It has a minimum orbital intersection distance with Earth of 0.000638 AU, equivalent to 0.23 lunar distances.